 The gesture consists of raising one arm horizontally and sideways, parallel to the field line, while the other arm remains at rest (see Figure 9).
 The raised arm is the one pointing towards the defending team's goal, i.e. the goal of the team that is not taking the free kick.
+3

-This gesture is made by the head referee and held for at least 5 seconds after the GameController signal is sent.
-The head referee is encouraged to seek the acknowledgement of the GameController operator and/or look at the field-facing monitor (if available) in order to determine the timing.
+This gesture is made by the head referee (unless they choose to delegate this task to an assistant before the game starts, see Section 5.4) and must be held for at least 5 seconds after the GameController signal is sent.
+The referee is encouraged to seek the acknowledgement of the GameController operator and/or look at the field-facing monitor (if available) in order to determine the timing.